MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 # Azure Synapse Analytics solutions and migration for Netezza

-As IBM support for Netezza ends, many organizations that currently use Netezza data warehouse systems are looking to take advantage of innovative cloud, infrastructure as a service (IaaS), and platform as a service (PaaS) offerings in newer environments like Azure.
+As IBM support for Netezza ends, many organizations that currently use Netezza data warehouse systems are looking to take advantage of innovative cloud, infrastructure as a service, and platform as a service offerings in newer environments like Azure.
 Many organizations are ready to take the step of shifting expensive tasks like infrastructure maintenance and platform development to a cloud provider.

-Azure Synapse Analytics is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
-It gives you the freedom to query data on your terms, by using either serverless on-demand or provisioned resources, at scale.
+Azure Synapse Analytics is a limitless analytics service that brings together enterprise data warehousing and big data analytics.
+It gives you the freedom to query data on your terms at scale by using either serverless on-demand or provisioned resources.
 Learn what to plan for as you migrate a legacy Netezza system to Azure Synapse.

-Although Netezza and Azure Synapse are similar in that they both are SQL databases that are designed to use massively parallel processing techniques to achieve high query performance on large data volumes, they have some basic differences:
+Netezza and Azure Synapse are similar in that each is a SQL database that's designed to use massively parallel processing techniques to achieve high query performance on large data volumes.
+But, the two platforms are different in key aspects:

 - Legacy Netezza systems are installed on-premises, and they use proprietary hardware.
 Azure Synapse is cloud-based and uses Azure storage and compute resources.
 - Upgrading a Netezza configuration is a major task that involves extra physical hardware and a potentially lengthy database reconfiguration or dump and reload.
-In Azure Synapse, storage and compute resources are separate, so you can easily scale up or down independently by using the elastic scalability of Azure.
+In Azure Synapse, storage and compute resources are separate.
+You can use the elastic scalability of Azure to independently scale up or down.
 - Without a physical system to support, you can pause or resize Azure Synapse as needed to reduce resource utilization and cost.
-In Azure, you have access to a globally available, highly secure, scalable cloud environment that includes Azure Synapse in an ecosystem of supporting tools and capabilities.
+In Azure, you have access to a globally available, highly secure, and scalable cloud environment that includes Azure Synapse in an ecosystem of supporting tools and capabilities.

 In this article, we look at schema migration, with a view to obtaining equivalent or increased performance of your migrated Netezza data warehouse and data marts on Azure Synapse.
 We consider concerns that apply specifically to migrating from an existing Netezza environment.